totalhack/zillion/README.md

 -------------------------

-`Zillion's` goal is to support any database technology that SQLAlchemy supports.
+`Zillion's` goal is to support any database technology that SQLAlchemy supports (pictured below).
 That said the support and testing levels in `Zillion` vary at the moment.
 In particular, the ability to do type conversions, database reflection, and kill running queries all require some database-specific code for support.
 The following list summarizes known support levels.
 Your mileage